Innoactive/Creator/.Documentation/articles/getting-started/designer.md

 #### Save and Load

-You can check if you have unsaved changes to your training course in the top right corner of the workflow editor.
-The corner will be either empty or display `Unsaved changes` in red letters.

-To save the current training course, you can click the `Save` button in the Workflow Editor.

-> In its current state, the Innoactive Creator could discard changes when scripts are modified or when Unity Editor is closed.
+The Workflow Editor and [Step Inspector](step-inspector.md) automatically save all changes you make.

-You can open any selected training course by clicking the `Open in Workflow Editor` button on the `[TRAINING_CONFIGURATION]` game object.
+You can open any selected training course by clicking the `Open in Workflow Editor` button in the `Inspector` tab of the `[TRAINING_CONFIGURATION]` game object.
+You can find this game object in your scene.

 > Learn more about the [Training Configuration](../innoactive-creator/training-configuration.md).